Hero background

 14:30Preparing educational sessions or group activities

-15:30Health education in schools or support for vaccination programmes
+15:30Health education in schools or support with vaccination programmes

-18:30Dinner and evening activities with the other volunteers and locals: games, chats, or karaoke
+18:30Dinner and evenings with the other volunteers and locals: games, chats or karaoke

 Weekend

-White beaches, tropical islands, and crystal-clear waters: a paradise for snorkelling and relaxation
+White-sand beaches, tropical islands and crystal-clear water: great for snorkelling and a proper rest day.

 The next story is yours